 A kid’s birthday party is the perfect opportunity for parents to go crazy with candy.
 Sure–presents and goodie bags are to be expected–but what about decorations?
-Candy decorations can really add whimsy and fun to any event, turning an ordinary birthday party into an exciting, creative, and most of all mouthwatering candy-themed party.
+Giant candy decorations (and normal-sized ones, too!) can really add whimsy and fun to any event, turning an ordinary birthday party into an exciting, creative, and most of all mouthwatering candy-themed party.

-The sky is truly the limit when it comes to using candy decorations for birthday parties, but just a few of your options include:
+The sky is truly the limit when it comes to candy party decorations, but just a few of your options include:

 - Giant lollipops